viet34tqc/notebook/nextjs.md

 <https://vercel.com/docs/concepts/next.js/incremental-static-regeneration>

-In static-site generation with Data, the data fetching is run at build time.
-However, you can also make it happen at <i>request time</i> **without having to re-build the entire site**.
+In static-site generation with Data, the data fetching is run at build time and this data might be stale.
+In this case, you can use incremental static regeneration, which allows you to re-generate your static pages in the background after a request **without having to re-build the entire site**.
 This is done by using `revalidate` property.

 ```javascript
 export const getStaticProps = async ( { params } ) => {